I've Been Admitted. What's Next?

 7. Register for courses

 You register for courses online through Memorial Self-Service.
-You can add or drop classes from your assigned registration time until the close of registration.
-But, you should register at your assigned date and time so you don’t miss out registering for a course.
+You can make changes to your schedule from your assigned registration time until the close of registration.
+But, you should register at your assigned date and time so you don’t miss out on registering for a course.

 All students studying at Memorial are required, as a condition of registration, to purchase health insurance.
 Health insurance fees are assessed automatically at the time of registration.